FAQs - Porters Peak, Nova Scotia. Glamping Getaway.

 The safety of our guests is our top priority.
 In addition to our outdoor firepits, our tents are equipped with fireplaces to enhance your glamping experience.
 Please use them responsibly and follow the guidelines outlined below.

-We kindly request all guests to adhere to any fire restrictions put forth by the Nova Scotia government.
+We kindly request all guests adhere to any fire restrictions the Nova Scotia government puts forth.
 These may include temporary bans on open fires or specific regulations during periods of high fire risk.
-It is the responsibility of all guests to stay informed and comply with these restrictions for the safety of themselves and others.
+It is the responsibility of all guests to stay informed and comply with these restrictions for their own safety and that of others.

 The fireplaces located inside our glamping tents are included in any fire restrictions.

-Each accommodation is equipped with CO2 and smoke detectors to provide early detection of potential fire hazards.
+Each accommodation is equipped with CO2 and smoke detectors to detect potential fire hazards early.
 Please notify the campground staff immediately if you notice any issues with these detectors.

-For the safety of all guests and the protection of our natural surroundings, the use of fireworks is strictly prohibited within the campground.
+For the safety of all guests and the protection of our natural surroundings, fireworks are strictly prohibited within the campground.
 This minimizes the risk of accidental fires and ensures a peaceful environment for everyone

 Exercise caution when handling open flames.
 Follow these guidelines to maintain a safe environment: